mouseandthebillionaire/planetVelocityMap/Proposal/README.md

 	- Methodology
 	- Contemplation, Reflection and Art

-- Part 2: Aesthetics in Contemplative Play
+- ==Part 2: Aesthetics in Contemplative Play==<!--Testing the Note plugin to see how it works for comments.
+Sfine?-->
 	- Space
 		- Contemplative Architecture
 		- Freedom, Agency, and the Magic Circle